 When closed at last in death’s injurious night

-Outside is a vaguely Assassin’s Creed-esque statue dedicated to one of the city’s more enigmatic figures — ironically not far from his execution site.
+Last but not least, let’s backtrack outside for a moment and talk about that statue straight from Assassin’s Creed.
+This statue happens to be dedicated to one of the city’s more enigmatic medieval figures — ironically, not far from his execution site.
 (Never change, Roma.)
 The son of a tavern owner and washer-woman, Cola di Rienzo became one of the most powerful and controversial politicians of medieval Rome.
 In the 1340s, he seized power, declared himself a tribune and liberator of the Roman Republic and set about attempting to restore the glory of ancient Rome.
-After falling in and out of power over the years, Rienzo came to a sticky end and was caught and killed by a mob while trying to escape the city in disguise.
+After falling in and out of power over the years, Rienzo came to a sticky end and was caught and killed by a mob while trying to escape the city in disguise.*********

 Statues and stables: Peaks and troughs of history